 "The Town House will be transformational – a place in which students, staff and local people alike will be able to learn and develop."

 We have a long track-record of enhancing university estates, using our knowledge of live-environment working to minimise disruption.
-Other developments include creating a ‘living-green wall’ for Teesside University, building and extending Birmingham City University’s Curzon building, creating Bournemouth University’s new flagship ‘Fusion’ building and Leicester University’s Passivhaus certified Centre for Medicine.
+Whilst there is many to come in our current pipeline, other developments include creating a ‘living-green wall’ for Teesside University, building and extending Birmingham City University’s Curzon building, University of Kent’s Sibson Building, creating Bournemouth University’s new flagship ‘Fusion’ building and Leicester University’s Passivhaus certified Centre for Medicine.